 Often, people pleasers aren’t good at setting boundaries.
 When your friendships become toxic, it’s time to stand up for yourself and let friends know what isn’t acceptable.

-For example, I used to have a close friend in college who always did the “one-up” thing when I’d tell her about my problems or my accomplishments.
+For example, I used to have a close friend in college who always did the “one-up” thing when I told her about my problems or accomplishments.

 So, in that case, I could’ve set boundaries by explaining my concerns to my friend and asking her to avoid the “one-up-manship.”
 I never did, unfortunately.
 But hindsight is always 2020, right?
 Anyhoo…